Abenuterefe/todoapp/ReadMe.md

         -when user want to remove the task that exist, you can use the "delete task" button

+        - the user can take advantage of the edit section to correct if there was an error during adding the to list.

 notice: it is not possible to add the empty task